yuhao92/yuhao92.github.io/_pages/about.md

 Research Interest
 ======

-My research advances robotics through innovative soft, modular, and reconfigurable systems.
-I propose three interconnected thrusts: compliant mechanisms for soft robots, dynamic modeling with data-driven optimization for modular systems, and learning-based control for distributed reconfigurable robots.
-This integrated approach tackles the complexity-performance trade-off while enhancing adaptability in complex environments and human collaboration.
-Applications span space exploration to human-assistive technologies, emphasizing practical feasibility through novel mechanisms and learning-based controls.
-I aim to create sustainable impact in robotics through interdisciplinary collaborations and diverse funding opportunities.
+I seek to explore novel mechanisms and control strategies aimed at enhancing the accessibility, functionality, and reliability of modular reconfigurable robotic systems across a spectrum of challenging and unfamiliar environments.
+My research centers on using dynamic modeling methods, complemented by simulations and machine learning techniques, to study and develop novel mechanisms and advanced controls for modular reconfigurable robots.
 Moreover, I actively engage in mentoring students, guiding them through designing, modeling, prototyping, and testing cutting-edge robotic systems tailored for locomotion and manipulation tasks.

 Publications
 ======